zrythm/zrythm/CONTRIBUTING.md

 =======================

-*This file is part of Zrythm and is licensed under the GNU General Public License version 3.
-You should have received a copy of the GNU General Public License along with Zrythm.
+*This file is part of Zrythm and is licensed under the GNU Affero General Public License version 3.
+You should have received a copy of the GNU Affero General Public License along with Zrythm.
 If not, see <https://www.gnu.org/licenses/>.*

 # CODE STRUCTURE